 For additional guidance on compliance with this requirement, please see the “NMTC Program Compliance Monitoring Frequently Asked Questions” document.

-The 2018 Application clearly states that Applicants may not include information about investments closed after the release date of the 2018 NMTC Allocation Application.
+The 2019 Allocation Application clearly states that Applicants may not include information about investments closed after the release date of the 2019 NMTC Allocation Application.
 Where may a prior Allocatee discuss its plans to close additional QLICIs after this date?

-An Applicant’s responses to questions related to its track record must not include loans and/or investments closed after the release date of the Application.
+An Applicant’s responses to questions related to its track record must not include loans and/or investments closed after the release date of the 2019 Allocation Application.

-Applicants are to include information about future NMTC investments they plan to close using prior allocations in response to Question 17.
-In Question 17, an Applicant must clearly indicate in its narrative which proposed projects or businesses will use the requested allocation in the current application and which proposed projects or businesses will use allocation awarded from prior rounds.
+Applicants are to include information about future NMTC investments they plan to close using prior allocations in response to Question 17(d).
+In Question 17(d), an Applicant must clearly indicate in its narrative which proposed projects or businesses will use the requested allocation in the current application and which proposed projects or businesses will use allocation awarded from prior rounds.
+If the Applicant has committed QEIs/QLICIs from prior allocations to specific projects, the Applicant should provide the name of the business, city, state, QALICB type (community facility, industrial, mixed-use, etc.), and the amount of QEI/QLICI committed.
+If the Applicant’s intends to use QEIs/QLICIs from prior allocations to fund a small QLICI loan fund, the Applicant should provide the status of such loan fund (e.g. QEIs issued, the amount QEI/QLICIs it plans to use, the number of businesses/borrowers identified).

-Applicants may not discuss NMTC investments closed after the release date of the 2018 Allocation Application in Application Questions 19, 20, 21(d), 25 (when discussing the track record of community outcomes), 26 (track record of community accountability and involvement), 27
+Applicants may not discuss NMTC investments closed after the release date of the 2019 Allocation Application in Questions 19, 20, 21(d), 25 (when discussing the track record of community outcomes), 26 (track record of community accountability and involvement), 27

 (track record of additional private investment), 34, and 43, as well as Exhibits B and Tables E1-E2.
-Reviewers will be directed to disregard any investments made after the release date of the Application for the evaluation of these questions and exhibits.
+Reviewers will be directed to disregard any investments made after the release date of the Allocation Application for the evaluation of these questions and exhibits.

-How will the CDFI Fund evaluate if a prior Allocatee has utilized its prior year allocations in a manner that is generally consistent with the representations made in the relevant prior year Allocation Applications?
+How will the CDFI Fund evaluate if a prior Allocatee has not utilized its prior allocations in a manner that is generally consistent with the representations made in the relevant prior year Allocation Applications?

-The CDFI Fund expects that the Applicant will provide QLICIs to projects or businesses that are generally consistent with the business strategy articulated in the Application that was awarded, including QALICB types similar to those identified in Question 17 under General Pipeline of Activities and Table A5.
-As described in the NOAA, the CDFI Fund reserves the right to reject or reduce the Allocation award amount of any NMTC Allocation Application in the case of a prior Allocatee, if such Applicant has failed to use its prior NMTC Allocation(s) in a manner that is generally consistent with the business strategy set forth in the Allocation Application(s) related to such prior Allocations (including, but not limited to, the proposed product offerings, QALICB type, fees and markets served).
+The CDFI Fund expects that the Applicant will provide QLICIs to projects or businesses that are generally consistent with the business strategy articulated in the Allocation Application that was awarded, including but not limited to, the proposed product offerings, QALICB type, fees and markets served.
+As described in the NOAA, the CDFI Fund reserves the right to reject or reduce the Allocation award amount of any NMTC Allocation Application in the case of a prior Allocatee, if such Applicant has failed to use its prior NMTC Allocation(s) in a manner that is generally consistent with the business strategy set forth in the Allocation Application(s) related to such prior NMTC Allocations.